Shopee – key information about the Asian marketplace

 Shopee has an integrated logistics service called Shopee Xpress (SPX).
 The average delivery time is 1 to 3 business days.
 Merchants can set a pick-up address where their logistics partners will pick up orders to be delivered to customers.

 E-COMMERCE BOOSTER PACKAGE

 The Shopee platform participates in the Singaporean e-commerce booster package that helps SME retailers transform their business so they can sell online or expand their business to the Singaporean market.
 Eligible local retailers will receive one-time support to defray 80% of qualifying costs (capped at S$8000).

 If you think about selling products on Shopee, you should first analyze competitors on this platform and their prices.
 With a price tracking tool you can compare prices from Shopee with information from different platforms, such as Amazon, Google Shopping or eBay.
 What’s more, you will receive insights about the possibilities to increase profit thanks to smart pricing moves on Shopee and in different channels.
 Find out more from a free ebook:

 Looking for new places to showcase your offer is always a beneficial strategy.
 Now, you know much more about selling on Shopee.
 What about other marketplaces and platforms?
 To find out more, read the following articles on Dealavo’s blog:

 - Multichannel selling: Which products to sell and promote on the most important e-commerce platforms?

 We recommend downloading our free report as well in which we analyze prices, competition and trends on the most relevant marketplaces in 6 European countries: UK, Germany, France, Poland, Italy and the Netherlands.
+Apart from that, you’ll find there tips from 10 experts regarding the cross-border expansion.
 We hope it will help you make the decision about marketplaces which you have the biggest chance to stand out on: